Last updated

 File requirements and limitations

-Before uploading files, keep the following constraints in mind:
+Before uploading images, keep the following constraints in mind:

 Supported file types